Privatized Banking: High Cash Value and Long-Term Growth

 You have multiple options for how you choose to receive dividends once they are paid.

 You can use them to pay future premiums.
 Another option is to have the dividend sent to you as a check in the mail, as passive income.
 Or, you can direct the dividends to purchase more paid-up additions or more death benefit in the future.
 And finally, you could set dividends to simply accumulate into the cash value, without purchasing more PUAs.

 To have the greatest impact on your long-term performance, we usually recommend opting for your dividends to purchase additional paid-up life insurance.
 This helps you grow your cash value quickly.
 It also increases your overall death benefit, which helps you accumulate more dividends in the future.
 Rolling dividends back into your policy by buying more paid-up additions gives you the full advantage of compound interest.
 You’re taking the existing policy plus the dividend, lumping them together, and then earning future dividends on the whole.

 Waiver of Premium

 Waiver of premium is an additional rider you can purchase, that improves your future options.
-With the waiver of premium rider, in the event of disability, the insurance company will continue to fund your policy.
+With the waiver of premium rider, in the event of disability, the life insurance company will pay premiums for you.

 There are lots of options in the way this rider is executed, offering a great deal of flexibility.
 One option might pay future base premium only and not PUAs.
-You can also add waiver of premium to a term life insurance policy, sometimes with an option to convert to a permanent policy of the owner’s choosing, at the time of disability.
+You can also add waiver of premium to term life insurance, sometimes with an option to convert to permanent life insurance, at the time of disability.